 We can all have a test on our mitochondrial DNA, but only men can have Y chromosome tests (because only men have Y chromosomes).
 Women are not excluded: you can have your father’s Y chromosome tested, or if he is not alive you can have a test on your brothers’, or your father’s brothers’, or their sons’, or your father’s father’s brothers’ sons’ Y chromosomes – anyone in your family who shares the same male-line ancestry as your father will do.

 The up-to-date details of the human pedigree, as defined by female-line mitochondrial DNA, is at www.phylotree.org/tree/index.htm.
 A detailed pedigree of humanity as defined by the male-line Y chromosome is on the website of the International Society of Genetic Genealogy: www.isogg.org/tree/.
 Both trees are constantly being modified and tweaked as new genetic evidence comes to light.
-A simplified version of the Y chromosome tree, focused on my own haplogroup, G, is here, and one focused on haplogroup R, which is the commonest in the British Isles, is in my book In Search of Our Ancient Ancestors, which also includes simplified trees of both the male and female line pedigrees of the human race, as defined by genetic testing.
+I have created a simplified version of the Y chromosome tree, focused on my own haplogroup, G. One focused on haplogroup R, which is the commonest in the British Isles, is in my book In Search of Our Ancient Ancestors, which also includes simplified trees of both the male and female line pedigrees of the human race, as defined by genetic testing.

 Since 1999 I have worked closely with Family Tree DNA, which pioneered making DNA tests available at affordable prices, and which, over the years, has honed and developed the range of tests available.
 They have a substantial database, which is essential for making valid comparisons with others who have been tested, and they have an excellent reputation in the field.
-Because I sung their praises so highly in my book In Search of Our Ancient Ancestors, they have made me an Affiliate, so by clicking on the links to them provided here, they can track any orders made and pay me a (very small!) commission.
+Because I sung their praises so highly in my book In Search of Our Ancient Ancestors, they have made me an Affiliate, and can track any orders made and pay me a (very small!) commission.
 Another advantage of your using Family Tree DNA is that I understand how their system works and can help you make sense of the results when they come.

 On Family Tree DNA‘s main page you will see a rather confusing array of products available, but if you go to the bottom of the page and click on the blue hyperlink to ‘Products’ you will be directed to a page where the three types of test are listed much more clearly: